 Ginkgo Biloba Tea

 This is another blend of herbal tea chock full of antioxidants that improve brain and nerve cell functions.
-Gingko Biloba tea has also been known to improve memory in young to middle-aged people, and it helps reduce aluminum chloride in the brain which is known to be responsible for neurological diseases such as multiple sclerosis, Alzheimer’s disease, Parkinson’s, and other cognitive impairments.
+Gingko Biloba tea has also been known to improve memory in young to middle-aged people, and it helps reduce aluminium chloride in the brain which is known to be responsible for neurological diseases such as multiple sclerosis, Alzheimer’s disease, Parkinson’s, and other cognitive impairments.

 Tea Helps Prevent Chronic Diseases